balancer/scaffold-balancer-v3/README.md

 ```

 3. Set the necessary environment variables in a `packages/foundry/.env` file [^1]
    [^1]: The `DEPLOYER_PRIVATE_KEY` must start with `0x` and must possess enough Sepolia ETH to deploy the contracts.
 The `SEPOLIA_RPC_URL` facilitates running a local fork and sending transactions to sepolia testnet.
 The `DEPLOYER_ADDRESS` is the address that matches the private key.
+The `TEST_USER_ADDRESS` is the address of a test user that demonstrates the use case.

 ```
 SEPOLIA_RPC_URL=...